fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 **smoke:Run the smoketestfunctionsfor tasksproject get:Run the testfunctionsthattesttasks.get()**

-With these markers registered, you can now also see them with pytest--markers
+With these markers registered, you can now also see them with pytest --markers

 with their descriptions:

 **$ cd /path/to/code/ch6/b/tasks_proj/tests
-$ pytest--markers**
+$ pytest --markers**
 @pytest.mark.smoke:Run the smoketesttestfunctions

 @pytest.mark.get:Run the testfunctionsthattesttasks.get()